asadziach/CarND-Vehicle-Detection/README.md

 | conv 3x3p1_1                     | (19, 19, 1024)|
 | conv 1x1p0_1                     | (19, 19, 425)|

-Leaky ReLU follows all convolution layers except the last one which is "linear".
+Leaky ReLU follows all convolutional layers except the last one which is "linear".

 I resize the input image to 608x608 as expected by YOLO in file y2dk_wrapper.py function return_predict().
 Due to skip connection + max pooling in YOLO_v2, inputs must have width and height as multiples of 32.